 Chop up the red and green cherries, most of the pineapple and some pecans.
 Make sure to set aside a few red and green cherries (whole) to use for garnishing fruitcake later.
 Add the chopped fruit and pecans, along with raisins to a large bowl.
 Set it aside, and then admire it’s beauty!

-Pulverize graham crackers.
-I used a food processor, but you can put them in re-sealable bag and use a rolling pin to crush them finely, as well.
-Cooking therapy!!!
-Set crumbs aside.
+Pulverize the graham crackers into very fine crumbs.
+I used a food processor, but you can put them in re-sealable bag and use a rolling pin to crush them, as well.
+Just think of it as cooking therapy!
+Set the graham cracker crumbs aside.

 Wrap 4 miniature loaf pans with aluminum foil.
 Note: My mom has always used empty juice cans to mold the fruitcake loaves (both ends removed, heavily buttered inside).
 I use aluminum foil covered mini-loaf pans.

 Melt butter and really coat the inside surface of the foil (bottom AND sides).
 Cover it really well (to help prevent sticking).
 You will thank me.
 If using empty juice cans, no need to melt butter… just thoroughly coat entire inside of juice can with it.
 Set aside.

 To make the fruitcake, melt 2 cubes (1 cup) of butter in a large, heavy bottomed stock pot.

 Once butter has melted, add a 16 ounce bag of marshmallows, and cook on medium low, stirring frequently until melted.

-When they have fully melted, remove pan from heat.
+When the marshmallows have fully melted, remove the pan from the heat.
 Add the candied fruit, nuts and raisins.
 Stir well to fully combine.
-Mixture WILL be thick.
+This mixture WILL be thick.
 Just keep on stirring…

 Now add the graham cracker crumbs, and stir well.
 Now it will be REALLY thick.
 Mix until totally combined!